 - Scale ABM for one-to-few customized marketing to key roles in your top 100 accounts

 - Strategic ABM for one-to-one personalized marketing to your top 10 accounts and key contacts therein

-Many companies start with a mixed-tier approach in which they handle a top few accounts with white gloves and the rest with traditional or programmatic marketing.
+Many companies start with a mixed-tier approach in which they handle a top-few ICP-like accounts with white gloves and the rest with traditional or programmatic marketing.

 Understand buying committee personas (BCPs) within your ICPs